-Gainful Employment and Independence is one of four key outcome areas APHSA seeks to impact through a transformed human service system.
+Gainful Employment and Independence is one of the key outcome areas APHSA seeks to impact through a transformed human service system.
 Through aligned and person-centered programs, flexible funding, meaningful accountability, and strategic partnerships, we can provide the opportunities and supports that will help low-income individuals get a job, keep a job, and start down a sustainable career path.

 For low-income people, having a job and staying in the workforce are critical to achieving economic mobility and greater wellbeing.
 However, many low-income people do not have equal access to opportunity, and face barriers to full participation in our nation’s economy.
 Human service agencies and their partners play a critical role in supporting access to opportunity, employment, self-sufficiency, and greater individual capacity for low-income individuals and families.